Garden Tours

 Concept Design

 To move from design goals to ideas, I created How Might We statements.
 My team and I used those and our persona Brian to run several rounds of Crazy 8s.
-Ultimately, I chose a "low screen" direction: visitors scan a QR code and engage through short, primarily audio experiences that guide them through the park.
+Ultimately, the concept I moved forwarward with was a self guided, location aware park experience with three main features:

 Detailed Design